BeeChains/inneriGPT/README.md

 </a>
 <br>
 <li>Goal 1: Self-knowing AI will search the internet for ways to intergrate itself and give soloutions or create opportunites.</li>
-<li>Goal 2: find and create self-generative and regenerative income from itself.</li>
+<li>Goal 2: find and create self-generative and regenerative income opportunities to be the service itself.</li>
 <li>Goal 3: save the self-generative methods with instructions and list links and opportunites to increase income using Auto-GPT.</li>
 <li>Goal 4: save all opportunites to generate income using Auto-GPT in a file named innerigpt.txt</li>
 <li>Goal 5: shut down now please!</li>